What are Sleeping Pills?

 Commonly Prescribed Sleeping Pills

-There are several types of sleeping pill prescriptions can be given to you based on your condition.
+There are several types of sleeping pill prescriptions that can be given to you based on your condition.

 Benzodiazepines: This medicine stays in your body for a long time.
 They can be very addictive and patients tend to grow a dependency on them.